-Although it does serve up designs rather quickly, it does take a bit of elbow grease to get things looking just right.
-Plus it’s always a good idea to carefully consider your design options rather than rush through the process.
+Although you can use Tailor Brands to design your logo rather quickly, it’s always a good idea to carefully consider your design options rather than rush through the process.

 One of the best things about Tailor Brands is that it allows you to design as many logos as you want for free.
 You pay only if you’re happy with the results.

 To learn more about Tailor Brands, read our in-depth review.